connexcs/docs/docs/customer/routing.md

 + **Rate Card**: Also known as Tariff, this allows you to select the rate card used on a customer's account.
 You can handle these calls in the following 3 ways:

-  + Internal: Send a call to the ConnexCS Class5 (Voice Mail, Interactive Voice Response (IVR), etc.).
+  + **Internal**: Send a call to the ConnexCS Class5 (Voice Mail, Interactive Voice Response (IVR), etc.).
 If selected, the "Auto" option becomes available, which will generate dial strings from all possible internal extensions.
-  + Extension: (uses SIP users in Customer > Auth configured SIP Users) Send a call to a Session Initiation Protocol (SIP) Authenticated user on the account.
+  + **Extension**: (uses SIP users in Customer > Auth configured SIP Users) Send a call to a Session Initiation Protocol (SIP) Authenticated user on the account.
-  + Customer IP: (uses IPs in Customer > Auth configured IPs) Send a call from an agent back to the customer's Private Branch eXchange (PBX), using either the Tech Prefix (Ex: #9) or a Dial String (Ex: `^[0-9](4)$`).
+  + **Customer IP**: (uses IPs in Customer > Auth configured IPs) Send a call from an agent back to the customer's Private Branch eXchange (PBX), using either the Tech Prefix (Ex: #9) or a Dial String (Ex: `^[0-9](4)$`).
-  + To Carriers: Choose a carrier to send the call to a location outside of the ConnexCS system.
+  + **To Carriers**: Choose a carrier to send the call to a location outside of the ConnexCS system.

-+ **Tech Prefix**: This lets you distinguish a route from an inbound party.
-When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.
-It enables service providers to separate multiple rate cards.
++ **Tech Prefix**: This lets you distinguish a route from an inbound party.<br>When multiple customers share the same IP address, each customer needs an individual Tech Prefix so the switch can route calls correctly.<br>It enables service providers to separate multiple rate cards.
 + **Dial String Prefix Set**: Helpful for commonly used sets of prefixes.
 Rather than entering a complete list of prefixes for the UK, for example, you can create a predefined Prefix Set (defined under **Setup :material-menu-right: Advanced :material-menu-right:** [**Prefix Set**](/setup/advanced/prefix-set/)) and then select it here for appropriate customers.
-+ **Dial String**: Only lets a dialled number through if it matches the defined dial string (or "dial pattern") (If nothing is entered, it will match everything and attempt to send all calls).
-This doesn't work if you have more than one Rate Card as the system won't know which one to use.)
-Each prefix is listed once per line, both prefixes and regular expressions are allowed:
++ **Dial String**: Only lets a dialled number through if it matches the defined dial string (or "dial pattern") (If nothing is entered, it will match everything and attempt to send all calls). <br>This doesn't work if you have more than one Rate Card as the system won't know which one to use).<br> Each prefix is listed once per line, both prefixes and regular expressions are allowed:

     Prefix